fhardison/hebrew-vocab-tools/README.md

 ## Lexical data

 The Lexical data is taken from the Open Scriptures Hebrew Bible Project's [The OSHB Hebrew Lexicon](https://github.com/openscriptures/HebrewLexicon) which is released under a [Creative Commons Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/).
+I have modified it to include entries for the Hebrew punctuation and paragraph makers.
 The text of Brown Driver, Briggs Hebrew Lexicon and Strong's Hebrew Dictionary are in the Public Domain per the OSHB Hebrew Lexicon repository.

 # License